 Pose #2 | Hug into the Middle

 In family portrait sessions, we want to highlight connection while also keeping the photos as authentic as possible.
 Utilize multiple touch points and wait for natural reactions.
 Keep an eye out for distractions like natural pointers and negative or tight framing.

-Family Portrait Pose #3 | Action Pose /Fun Family Pose
+Pose #3 | Action Poses/Fun Family Poses

 Incorporate action to engage the entire family and then wait for the right moment to capture natural reactions.
 We like to refer to this as assisted photojournalism – watch this webinar to see what it’s all about!

-Family Portrait Pose #4 | Editorial Family Formals
+Family Portrait Poses #4 | Editorial Family Formals

 Be sure to understand your client’s vision before attempting editorial family formals.
-This style of photography is a departure from traditional family photos and should be used only when you know that the clients wants it.
+This style of photography is a departure from traditional family photos and should only be used when you know that the clients wants it.

-Family Portrait Pose #5 | Tight Crops
+Family Portrait Poses #5 | Tight Crops

 See more tips from The Complete Posing Workshop to perfect your family portrait sessions!
 Or start streaming the workshop as a Premium member right now!